 How to tell if the brand is vegan

-Since the “idea” of an organic lifestyle is somewhat trendy nowadays, marketing and advertising companies and many companies have found this concept as a way to falsely market their products.
+Since the “idea” of an organic lifestyle is somewhat trendy nowadays, many marketing and advertising companies have found this concept as a way to falsely market their products.
 It’s an awful thing to do but it’s happening.

 Look for the labeling